artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 Venus' impulse leads to the rape of Persephone and (so they say) the rotation of the seasons.

+## Book VI

+This book continues the theme of divine revenge:

+> "To praise is insufficient," she [Minerva] reflected;
+> "we will be praised---and we will not permit
+> those who belittle our divinity
+> to go unpunished!"
+> (6.4--7)

+Minerva contests the Arachne---an expert weaver.
+Although she loses, she turns her competitor into a spider.

+This simile from their contest is superb:

+> Into their fabrics they weave purple threads
+> of Tyrian dye, and place beside them shades
+> that lighten imperceptibly from these;
+> as when a storm ends and the sun comes out,
+> a rainbow's arch illuminates the sky;
+> although a thousand colors shine in it,
+> they eye cannot say where one color ends
+> and another starts, so gradual the verging;
+> there in the middle, the colors look the same,
+> while, at the edges, they seem different.
+> ~ (6.87--96)

+The brief stories of Marsyas the Satyr and Pelops (Tantalus' son) feel undeveloped and seem to be included because merely due the transformations involved.

+The story of Tereus, the marauder from Thrace, and the Athenian sister-princesses, Procne and Philomela, is disturbing.
+Procne is given in marriage to Tereus, to prevent the defeat of Athens.
+After a few years, she asks her wicked husband to retrieve her sister---but he lusts after her:

+> And now delay was unendurable:
+> he eagerly repeated Procne's speech,
+> and raised his own desires under hers.
+> Love lent him eloquence, and when he seemed
+> to go beyond the mandate he'd been given,
+> he said that this was merely Procne's wish,
+> and added tears, as though they too were part
+> of his commission.
+By the gods above,
+> what utter blindness dwells in human hearts!
+> Here Tereus achieves a reputation
+> for piety while plotting wickedness,
+> and criminal behavior wins him praise!
+> ~ (6.669--80)

+After trapping Philomela in a house in the woods and raping her, she cries:

+> "Nevertheless, if the gods are watching this,
+> if heavenly power means anything at all,
+> if, with my honor, all has not been lost,
+> somehow or other I will punish you;
+> I'll cast aside my modesty and speak
+> of what you've done; if I escape this place,
+> I'll go among the people with my tale;
+> imprisoned here, my voice will fill the trees
+> and wring great sobs of grief from senseless rocks!
+> Heaven will hear me, and what gods there are,
+> _if_ there are any gods in all of heaven!"
+> Such words provoke the savage tyrant's wrath
+> and fear in equal measure
+> ~ (6.781--792)

+He proceeds to cut out her tongue.

+## Book VII

 ## Epistemology

 Ovid does not appear to take the myths he is telling seriously.
 Throughout the poem, he inserts comic asides.
 Here I present a few illustrative examples.